dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/arduino-tracker/Arduino-Tracker.md

 The Arduino Tracker automatically passes to the collector the `mac_address` supplied on initialization.

-However you may want to identify a specific Arduino board by a more business-friendly name.
+However you may want to additionally identify a specific Arduino board by a more business-friendly name.
 To do this, you use the `setUserId` method.

 <a name="setUserId" />
 #### 2.3.1 Setting the user ID using `setUserId`